debian_pipeline

 • delayed_days: {upload_delayed_days}

-• if publish_target is set, a package_publish sub-workflow for each source package being uploaded (at least the top-level source_artifact, but also each assembled signed source package from the make_signed_source sub-workflow if one exists), with task data:
+• if publish_target is set, a package_publish sub-workflow for each source package being published (at least the top-level source_artifact, but also each assembled signed source package from the make_signed_source sub-workflow if one exists), with task data:

 • target_suite: {publish_target}